Henri Matisse

 Mediterranean light

-His deep interest in Islamic decoration and textiles is also evident, with the entire canvas constructed by decorative rhythms.
+He also had a deep interest in Islamic ornamentation and textiles, with entire compositions structured by decorative rhythms.

-Matisse aimed not to reproduce real space, but to "create a happy space solely with color and line."
+Matisse aimed not to reproduce actual space, but to "create a blissful space with only color and line."

 Matisse's Philosophy